SFB-ELAINE/Case-Study-Endocytosis/README.md

 # Case-Study-Endocytosis
-Models, generated experiments, and data for the endocytosis case study of the paper "Making Simulation Experiments Explicit and Accessible using Experiment Schemas"
+Models and generated experiments for the endocytosis case study of the paper "Making Simulation Experiments Explicit and Accessible using Experiment Schemas"